jmcvetta/jfu/README.md

 # Note

-jfu doesn't even compile yet.
-Please don't try to use it for anything, as it will surely not work.
+jfu isn't quite ready yet.
+Please don't try to use it for anything, as it will probably not work.

 # License